KarinOldbring/vegan-a-eat/README.md

 * Home Page
 When first visiting the site you are met by an image of various vegetables to fit the them of the site, and a short explanation of the sites purpose.
 Just beneath the image there is a welcome text that either will encourage you to Log in/Register, or greet you by your username if you are already logged in.

+* Footer
+The footer is intentionally simple in order to complement the clean simplicity of the rest of the site.
+The Footer contains copyright information and social media links.

+### Features

 **Future Features**